Terms & Conditions

 9.4.1 digital products after you have started to download or stream these;

-9.4.2 services (including Seminars), once these have been completed, even if the cancellation period is still running;
+9.4.2 services (including Seminars), once these have been completed, even if the cancellation period is still running.
+The right to cancel will be lost during the cancellation period if the online service is provided in full before the 14 days elapses.

 9.4.3 sealed audio or sealed video recordings or sealed computer software, once these products are unsealed after you receive them; and